mc-datapacks/en/src/certified_datapacks.md

 https://i.imgur.com/lvZZouy.png
 ```

-You can attach this banner to your project if you've successfully followed [Official Conventions](./conventions/index.md), This allows people to quickly identify that your datapack is compatible with other datapacks.
+You can attach this banner to your project page after your datapack has been verified as a Certified Datapack.

+> Certified Datapacks have a benefit of knowing that your datapack will be compatible with other datapacks.

-These are list of datapacks that have been verified:
+These are a list of datapacks that have been verified:

 - [Undermagic](https://www.planetminecraft.com/data-pack/undermagic/) by Hashs#9531
 - [RedPlantation](https://github.com/RedCocoon/RedPlantation) by Cocoon#5487